lbd1607/qrcodes/README.md

 # **Add QR Codes from User Input**

-Learn how to use the `qrcodes.react` generator to create QR codes from user input in a Blitz.js app.
+Learn how to use the `qrcode.react` generator to create QR codes from user input in a Blitz.js app.
 This tutorial assumes that you've already installed Blitz and created a project.
 For this example, we're using a model named "Blog".

 To learn more about setting up Blitz, refer to the [Blitz.js Documentation](https://blitzjs.com/docs/getting-started).